Wednesday, December 31, 2014

 We haven't forgotten about STIMULATING THE ECONOMY OF THE UNITED STATES BY PRESERVING JOBS AND BUYING MADE IN THE USA!

-e found the holidays challenging.
+We're back but we found the holidays challenging.

 First the news that a friend of ours who was let go from a job where he had increased sales X5 was reaching the end of his unemployment.